 The end-of-quarter numbers are jarring, but they aren’t just a small sample masking innocuous production.
 We learned in 2013-14 that Barea shouldn’t be counted on to be a pure second-unit point guard.
 His performance suffered in part because he was asked to do something he probably shouldn’t have been asked to do in the first place.
 Barea didn’t have a ton of help on the second unit; their struggles go beyond a single player.

 He was assigned a ton of blame by Wolves fans, some of it fair, some of it unfair.
 Everyone, Barea included, would probably agree that if he’s with the Wolves next season, he shouldn’t be the backup point guard.
 He functions better as a combo/energy guy off the bench.
 Some nights he has it, some nights he doesn’t.
 A true backup floor general needs to be more loans 100 steady than that.

 The Isolation Blues:

 I’ll close with this: if you Google “The Isolation Blues”, the first result is a 1989 piece from the UC-Berkeley Graduate Student Newsletter about experiencing loneliness while writing your dissertation.
-The second is the original article I wrote for A Wolf Among Wolves.
+The second is the original article I wrote loans for people with ccjs for A Wolf Among Wolves.
 The third is this ridiculous song (and music video) by the Komatiks, a Canadian band based in Yellowknife (Northwest Territories) from 1985-88.
 It’s as awkward and ridiculous as most Barea end-of-quarter possessions:

-William Bohl covers the Timberwolves at BreakTheHuddle.com and is a contributor to A Wolf Among Wolves, part of the ESPN TrueHoop Network.
+William Bohl covers the Timberwolves at BreakTheHuddle.com and is a contributor to A Wolf short term loans for students uk Among Wolves, part of the ESPN TrueHoop Network.
 He can be reached at firstname.lastname@example.org.